binaryphile/www.minimak.org/pages/index.md

 As a result, I determined that QWERTY
 *really isn't all that bad*, it just gets one or two things very wrong.
-As a result, I found that you don't actually have to remap your entire keyboard to get the best advantages of the popular layout alternatives today.
+I found that you don't actually have to remap your entire keyboard to get the best advantages of the popular layout alternatives today.
 You just have to fix the issues with QWERTY with some judicious tweaking.